WeifanZheng17/DSS5105_Exercise_-1/README.md

 - Includes version control setup with Git and GitHub.

 ## Installation
-Prerequisites
-- Python 3.x installed on your system.
+- Make sure Python 3.x is installed on your system.
 - Required the following Python libraries: numpy and matplotlib

 ```bash